 Make sure you’re in a quiet room when you attempt this, or else the results might not come through.
 For what it’s worth, you don’t have to be a master singer to attempt this.
 Just hum into your phone to the best of your abilities.
 If you can remember a couple of lyrics, all the better, as it will help the technology find what you’re looking for a lot faster.
 Once the matches are displayed, you can listen to the song(s) or get more information about them.

 If, on the other hand, you’re using Google Assistant, simply say “Hey Google, what’s this song?” and then begin humming or singing into your phone.

 The results won’t be long in showing up.
 This time, Google will display a card which also features the lyrics of the song.

 Based on our testing, Google’s feature works quite well, so we invite you to give it a try yourself.
 By the way, you can use Google’s listening powers for a song that’s playing on the radio or anywhere else as well by following the same steps described above.
 Simply get your phone closer to the source, and Google will be able to identify it (most of the time).

-Shazam is a very popular application on the Google Play Store for this purpose, and it works just fine in my experience.
-Identifying music is a breeze with this app, and its solid integration with Facebook, Twitter, Google+, Whatsapp, and more makes it easy for you to share new discoveries with friends.
+Shazam is is a very popular application on the Google Play Store for this purpose, and it works extremely well from our experience.
+Identifying music is a breeze with this app, and its solid integration with Facebook, Twitter, Whatsapp, and more makes it easy for you to share new discoveries with friends.